Is property still a good investment?

 So what’s ahead for property?

-Most household budgets are in good shape as they’ve paid down their debts over the last few years.
-This puts them in a good position to get involved in property this year.
+This puts them in a good position to get involved in property.

-At the same time strategic investors are looking at getting set for the next stage of the property cycle and more Baby Boomers are investing in property through their self managed superannuation funds.
+At the same time strategic investors are looking at getting set for the next stage of the property cycle – a once in a decade opportunity to buy counter cyclically in Sydney and Melbourne and to ride the property wave in Brisbane.

 However, others will hold back at this early stage of the property cycle, waiting for more signs of certainty.